unrealcv/unrealcv/docs/reference/commands.rst

     This command list is growing and subject to change

+See this `ipython notebook <https://github.com/unrealcv/unrealcv/blob/master/examples/commands_demo.ipynb>`__ to see an imcomplete demo of available commands.

+..
 Reply [this thread](https://groups.google.com/d/topic/unrealcv/EuJlibmTN3c/discussion) to tell us what missing functions are needed for your project.
 We will consider adding it in the future release.

 1. Camera operation